Ed-Pavlov/Armature/README.md

 * **Create Your Own DSL:** If you have specific requirements or preferences, you can craft a DSL that perfectly aligns with your project's conventions and style.
 * **Build Specialized Tools:** Armature.Core can be used to create tools beyond traditional DI frameworks.
 You could build an object composition engine, a configuration management system, or anything else that requires the flexible assembly of components.
 * **Integrate with Existing Systems:** Seamlessly integrate Armature.Core with your existing codebase or other frameworks.
-Its modular design allows for easy adaptation and extension.
+Its open design allows for easy adaptation and extension.

 **The Power of Choice**